 What exactly is shared decision-making in healthcare?

-According to the Informed Medical Decisions Foundation, shared decision-making is a “collaborative process that allows patients and their providers to make healthcare decisions together.
+Importantly, shared decision-making is a “collaborative process that allows patients and their providers to make healthcare decisions together.
 It considers the best clinical evidence available, as well as the patient’s values and preferences.”

 Certainly, this model makes sense – the doctor is an expert in clinical experience, but the patient is the expert of their own wants, needs, concerns, and lifestyle.